 How to get gigabit broadband

-So you fancy getting your home hooked up with gigabit broadband?
+Do you want to future-proof your home by getting hooked up with gigabit-capable broadband?

 Unfortunately, while there are lots of providers offering gigabit in the UK, coverage is a little more limited compared to other types of broadband.